nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

       ASSERT_EVENTS_MS_RESULT(0,10.0);
 ```

 The other test cases are similarly implemented for the other operations.
-See the tutorial code for their implementation.
+See the tutorial code in `/docs/Tutorials/MathComponent` for their implementation.

 You must first generate the unit test before you can build it.
 Enter: